HappGamr/New-Wall-Collision-Maker/README.md

 A simple Roblox Studio utility script that automatically creates invisible "collision extender" parts for thin walls to improve player collision reliability.

-Thin walls (especially those ≤ 2.4 studs thick) in Roblox can sometimes cause players to clip through or get stuck due to physics engine quirks.
-This script detects thin, collidable, anchored parts that appear to be walls and adds slightly thicker invisible collision parts around them.
+This script detects thin, collidable, anchored parts that appear to be walls and adds slightly thicker invisible collision parts around them so that your arms doesn't go through the walls.

 ## ⚠️ Important Warning